cityofasheville/whatIsTheClosest/README.md

 	Change the following to match your ArcGIS server setup
 		//setup
 		//This is for netorking
-		var agsServerNetwork='coa-gis-imagery'; //arcgis server name for networking var agsServerInstanceNameNetwork='COA_Internal_ArcGIS'; //arcgis server instance for networking var HydrantLayerIDX='0'; //layer index  for hydrants
+		var agsServerNetwork='coa-gis-imagery'; //arcgis server name for networking var agsServerInstanceNameNetwork='COA_Internal_ArcGIS'; //arcgis server instance for networking
+		//hyrdrants
+		var HydrantLayerIDX='0'; //layer index  for hydrants
+		var HydrantNameField='facilityid'; //Field for name in hydrant layer var HydrantDistance=500; //Ditance to get hydrants around addresss this helps with performance

+		//Fire stations
-		var ClosestFireStationIDX='1'; //layer index  for firestations
+		var FireStationIDX='1'; //layer index  for firestations
-		var RoutingServiceName='test_route'; //name of the map service containg network and the closest facility problem
+		var FireStationNameField='label'; //Field for name in fire station layer var FireStationDistance=15000; //Ditance to get fire stations around addresss this helps with performance var RoutingServiceName='test_route'; //name of the map service containg network and the closest facility problem

 		//This is for geocoding
 		var agsServerGeocode='gis.ashevillenc.gov'; //arcgis server name for geocoding